Mojang/minecraft-editor/README.md

 ---

 ## Housekeeping
+- The Editor is in early preview and we're working to add more capabilities.
+It will change significantly as we get feedback from creators like you.
 - Editor will be exclusively available in Bedrock Preview on Windows until the feature set and quality meets our standards.
 - Editor is not a new gamemode.
 It is a tool to assist creators in their worldbuilding workflows.